A relational view of the features of a threshold concept is shown in the following figure (Land, Meyer and Baillie, 2010):

 FURTHER TRANSFORMATION REFERENCES

-Click here for the list of papers that are included in this bibliography and have transformation in the title.
+Click here for the list of papers that are included in this bibliography and have transformation or transformative in the title.

 If you did not access this page from |